Hellisotherpeople/CX_DB8/README.md

 vim cx_db8_flair.py
 ```

 Edit lines 36-45 as you see fit.
 Comment out the embeddings you don't want (comment with the # sign) and uncomment the embeddings that you do want to use.
 Stuff closer to the top should be faster to run but worse at summarization (in general).
 You can mix and match any combination of embeddings (even your own finetuned embeddings).
+Personally, I've had a lot of success with "Law2Vec", a word2vec instance trained on a high quality legal corpus.
+Turns out lawyers are amazing at Summarizing debate evidence!

-For a list of supported embeddings, see [this](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md) and [this](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md) from Flair
+For a list of supported embeddings, look for the tables [here](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md) and [here](https://github.com/zalandoresearch/flair/blob/master/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md) from Flair

 After you've selected the embeddings combination that you want.
 Flair will go and download the embeddings.
 Depending on the selected combination, these can take 4GB+ of diskspace, and will take up about that much RAM during execution.